Preeb34/StonePaperScissor/README.md

 # StonePaperScissor
-It is a very common game known as stone paper scissor
+It is a very common game known as stone paper scissor develpoed on python